 Before diving into the current situation, let me backtrack.
 TikTok is a short-form video-sharing app that has quickly amassed a huge following, mostly in the age range of 15-34.

 Earlier this year, our Chief Creative Officer, Meredith shared her first-hand experiment as a creator on TikTok.
-A few things she learned was that hopping on trends is a big contributor to growing one’s followership on the app and the other was to, well, fit unrealistic beauty standards.
-A colleague recently backed this up, noting that her blog views for recent posts are at about 250 without a TikTok video and over 10,000 with TikTok.
+A few things she learned was that hopping on trends is a big contributor to growing one’s followership and the other was to, well, fit unrealistic beauty standards.

 A Change in Ownership vs. TikTok Alternatives